The Need for Dark Matter

 July 2012 update:

 still seeing squat.
 Note that the "head" of the most probable (blue) region

 It is interesting to compare the time sequence of their results: first | run 8 | run 10.

 November 2013 update: LUX sees nothing and excludes the various claims for detections of light dark matter (see inset).
 This exclusion of light dark matter appears to be highly significant as the very recent prediction was for about dozen of detections per month, which should have added up to an easy detection rather than the observed absence of events in excess of the expected background.
 Note also that the new exclusion boundary cuts deeply into the region predicted for traditional heavy (~ 100 GeV) WIMPs by Buchmuelleur et al. as depicted by Xenon100.
 The Buchmuelleur et al. "prediction" is already a downscaling from the bulk of probability predicted by Trotta et al. (2008 - the blue region in the figure above).
-This perpetual adjustment of the expectation for the WIMP cross-section is precisely the unscientific slight-of-hand that prompted me to first write this web page years ago.
+This perpetual adjustment of the expectation for the WIMP cross-section is precisely the dodgy moving of the goal posts that prompted me to first write this web page years ago.

 May 2014: "Crunch time" for dark matter comes and goes.

 July 2016 update: PandaX sees nada.